Brindle

-And of course, white markings and ticking can occur on any brindle dog.
+White markings and ticking can occur on any brindle dog.

 Brindle is caused by a complex gene process and is technically a form of mosaicism, where some cells express one allele (KB) and other cells express a different allele (ky), a little like tortoiseshell cats.
 This makes it very difficult to test for, and there are currently no commercially available tests that are able to detect brindle.
 Brindle dogs will usually test as KBky, and carriers (one dominant black allele, one brindle) cannot be identified without breeding.

 Dogs

 The brindle pattern may also take the place of tan in tricolor coats of some dog breeds (such as Basenjis).
 This coloration looks very similar to tricolor, and can be distinguished only at close range.
 Dogs of this color are often described as "trindle".
 It can also occur in combination with merle in the points, or as a brindle merle, in breeds such as the Cardigan Welsh Corgi, although the latter is not acceptable in the show ring.
 The "dark" markings are black or the dilutions gray (called blue) or brown (sometimes called red).
 It is not uncommon for a brindled Cairn Terrier to become progressively more black or silver as it ages.